huggingface/blog/large-language-models.md

 As you would expect, training a 530-billion parameter model on humongous text datasets requires a fair bit of infrastructure.
 In fact, Microsoft and NVIDIA used hundreds of DGX A100 multi-GPU servers.
 At $199,000 a piece, and factoring in networking equipment, hosting costs, etc., anyone looking to replicate this experiment would have to spend close to $100 million dollars.
 Want fries with that?

 Seriously, which organizations have business use cases that would justify spending $100 million on Deep Learning infrastructure?
 Or even $10 million?
-Vvery few.
+Very few.
 So who are these models for, really?

 ### That Warm Feeling Is Your GPU Cluster